HSTR-Net: Reference Based Video Super-resolution with Dual Cameras: Experiments

 \subsection{Datasets}

-HSTR-Net is initially trained and tested on synthetically generated $HR$-$LR$ image pairs from Vimeo90K\citep{xue2019video} and VisDrone\citep{VisDrone} datasets.
+HSTR-Net is trained and tested on $HR$-$LR$ image pairs from Vimeo90K\citep{xue2019video}, VisDrone\citep{VisDrone} and MAMI\citep{MAMI} datasets.
 Vimeo90K is a benchmark dataset for SR, VFI and RefSR applications.
-Vimeo90K septuplet dataset has 91,701 sequences arranged as 7 consecutive frames, which have a fixed resolution of $\vimeoh \times \vimeow$; HSTR-Net is trained and tested on the septuplet dataset.
-The triplet dataset is another version of Vimeo90k, which has 73,171 3-frame sequences with the resolution of $\vimeoh \times \vimeow$.
-Vimeo90K triplet dataset is used for testing only in order to demonstrate that HSTR-Net is generalizable across different content.
+Vimeo90K septuplet dataset has 91,701 sequences arranged as 7 consecutive frames with a fixed resolution of $\vimeoh \times \vimeow$; HSTR-Net is trained and tested on the septuplet dataset.
+The triplet dataset of Vimeo90k has 73,171 3-frame sequences with resolution of $\vimeoh \times \vimeow$.
+Vimeo90K triplet dataset is only used for testing purposes to demonstrate the robustness of HSTR-Net across different content.
 Furthermore, VisDrone is an aerial imagery dataset consisting of drone-captured footages; this dataset is widely used in aerial object detection and tracking challenges.
-High-resolution VisDrone videos are downsampled to $672 \times 380$ resolution in order to simulate typical resolutions for WAS frame sequences.
-This dataset is a challenging option for evaluating RefSR models, because it includes fast drone motion/rotation, small moving objects, etc. Since both datasets only have $HR$ frames, whereas RefSR requires corresponding $LR$ frames, 4x bicubic downsampling followed by 4x bicubic upsampling is applied to synthetically generate the $LR$ frames.
+High-resolution VisDrone videos are downsampled to $672 \times 380$ resolution in order to simulate typical resolutions for wide-angle frame sequences.
+This dataset presents new challenges because it includes fast drone motion/rotation, small moving objects, etc. Since both datasets only have $HR$ frames, whereas RefSR requires corresponding $LR$ frames, 4x bicubic downsampling followed by 4x bicubic upsampling is applied to synthetically generate the $LR$ frames.